dachev1919/ts-pizza/README.md

-# Rewrote an old project in typescript, which was in js
+# Rewrote an old project in typescript
+Practiced typescript by rewriting the project from pure js.
 [LINK](https://dachev1919.github.io/ts-pizza).